giacomodeliberali/ICT-infrastructure/README.md

 **service avaiability** = 1 - (downtime/ agreed service time)
 The uptime is difficult to define and to test because the reachability of the cloud depend also from the service providers.

 The lower the resources used, the higher the margin got.
-Low level magrgin business: very high numbers * low margins = big profits.
+Low level margin business: very high numbers * low margins = big profits.

 **Service Operation** is crucial, it keeps up the whole thing running.
 **Service Level** not only functional requirements.